jtanadi/design2020-api/data/works/z-05-design-tools/index.md

 Tooling has become indispensable when working on large design systems such as museum exhibits and typefaces.
 It has allowed design teams at RAA to generate designs quickly, create consistent fabrication-ready artwork, expedite the design production phase, and most importantly, achieve better designer experience by [eliminating toil](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/).

 The majority of these tools are open source and can be viewed on [my GitHub page](https://github.com/jtanadi/) or [RAA Tools’ GitHub page](https://github.com/raa-tools/).
+Demos of some of these tools are available below.